ill-soul077/Mechfleet/README.md

 - Prepared statements are used for any user input.
 - All SQL files contain comments describing the SQL concepts they demonstrate.
 - No stored procedures or non-SQL procedural code is used in the SQL files.
+ - Seed data dates are relative to `CURDATE()` so they look fresh whenever you import.